Your cart items

 People: How can the organization ensure that every important process has someone responsible for continually evaluating that value stream in terms of business purpose and lean process?
 How can everyone touching the value stream be actively engaged in operating it correctly and continually improving it?

-Key Principles and Waste
+Key Principles and Wastes

-Define Lean as "...a way to do more and more with less and less - less human effort, less equipment, less time, and less space - while coming closer and closer to providing customers exactly what they want" and then translate this into five key principles:
+We can define Lean as "...a way to do more and more with less and less - less human effort, less equipment, less time, and less space - while coming closer and closer to providing customers exactly what they want" and then translate this into five key principles:

 Specify the value desired by the customer.
 "Form a team for each product to stick with that product during its entire production cycle", "Enter into a dialogue with the customer" (e.g. Voice of the customer).